Minecraft Java Edition Server Cores.

 + Works with both plugins and mods based on the Forge core

-- The latest version it was created for is 1.7.10.
+- The latest version for which it was created is 1.7.10

-+ allows you to run Forge mods and Bukkit plugins.
+Advantages allow you to run Forge mods and Bukkit plugins.

-- Latest available version for Minecraft 1.16.5.
+- The latest available version is for Minecraft 1.16.5

 + Optimization